-- A. The member/enrollee has had two or more attacks of muscle weakness with documented serum potassium less than 3.5 mEq/L, OR - B. The member/enrollee has had one attack of muscle weakness, AND - 1.
+- I. CACNA1S and SCN4A sequencing and/or deletion/duplication analysis, or Periodic Paralysis Multigene Panel (81406, 81479) to establish a genetic diagnosis of periodic paralysis is considered medically necessary when: - A. The member/enrollee has had two or more attacks of muscle weakness with documented serum potassium less than 3.5 mEg/L, OR - B. The member/enrollee has had one attack of muscle weakness, AND - 1.
 Has a close relative who has had one attack of muscle weakness in with documented serum potassium less than 3.5 mEq/L, OR - C. The member/enrollee has three or more of the following features: - 1.
 Onset of symptoms in the first or second decade, OR - 2.
 Muscle weakness involving at least 1 limb lasting longer than two hours, OR - 3.
 The presence of triggers (previous carbohydrate rich meal, symptom onset during rest after exercise, stress), OR - 4.
 Improvement in symptoms with potassium intake, OR - 5.
 A family history of a clinical or genetic diagnosis of hypokalemic periodic paralysis in a close relative, OR - 6.
 Positive long exercise test, AND - D. Alternative causes of hypokalemia have been excluded (e.g., renal, adrenal, thyroid dysfunction; renal tubular acidosis; diuretic and laxative abuse). - II.
-CACNA1S and SCN4A sequencing and/or deletion/duplication analysis (81406\, 81479) to establish a genetic diagnosis of periodic paralysis is considered investigational for all other indications.
+CACNA1S and SCN4A sequencing and/or deletion/duplication analysis, or Periodic Paralysis Multigene Panel (81406, 81479) to establish a genetic diagnosis of periodic paralysis is considered investigational for all other indications.